0x61656c/tg-v3-docs/readme.md

 - Our serverside html parser processes the modified document and looks for attribute keywords relevant to that page.
 For example, on sign in it looks for tg-attribute=signup-form.
 It then performs logical actions based on the attribute found.

+## Prerequisites

+- For any of the content on this page to work, page overrides must be enabled for the platform.
+- Click the wrench icon, navigate to platform settings, click integrations, navigate to the Page overrides integration, and enable it.

 ## Sign In

 - On sign in, fields must be formatted as follows: